llGaetanll/wfc/README.md

     This is great if your tiles come from a sliding window on an image, but not great when you want to *supply* them directly.

+2. Backtracking isn't implemented yet.

+    Although the datastructures allow it, backtracking isn't added yet resulting in some waves with holes in them.

-2. The code has lots of clones, and generally not the best at the moment.
+4. The code has lots of clones, and generally not the best at the moment.

     This shouldn't be hard to fix though, now that the main pillars are in place.

-3. The wave can be stopped early when no more change is required.
+5. The wave can be stopped early when no more change is required.

     This will probably be a fairly large, free improvement once its written.

-4. Better docs is required.
+6. Better docs is required.

 ## Getting Started